 According to the U.S. Department of Labor (DOL), almost 47 percent of workers in the nation are women.
 Many of these women will become pregnant at least once during their working years.
 Historically, pregnant women have been subjected to unwarranted harassment and discrimination by their employers.
 Fortunately, both federal and state laws exist to help pregnant employees fight back for their rights.
 Yet, even with these strict laws in place, pregnancy discrimination in the workplace still continues.
-If you are pregnant, then it is important to understand your rights in California.
+If you are pregnant, then it is important to understand your pregnant employee rights in California.
 At Yadegar, Minoofar & Soleymani LLP, our pregnancy discrimination lawyers are here to help.
 We can help safeguard your employment rights every step of the way.

 What Are the Federal and State Laws That Protect Pregnant Workers?

 For many decades, pregnant women experienced harassment and discrimination in the workplace.
 To protect them, lawmakers passed a variety of laws at both the state and federal levels.

 For example, the Pregnancy Discrimination Act of 1978 is a federal law that is part of the U.S. Civil Rights Act.
 It prohibits employers from firing an employee because she is pregnant.
 It also prevents workplace discrimination based on pregnancy, childbirth or related medical conditions.
 However, this law only applies to employers with more than 15 employees.
 Under this law, an employer cannot:

 - Refuse to hire a candidate based on her pregnancy or future ability to conceive children

 - Deny an employee a promotion or raise because of pregnancy

 - Refuse to allow an employee to take time off for pregnancy-related medical issues or childbirth